alfredosa/bashtastic-visualizer/README.md

 The idea of this project is that you can get feedback on your queries, you can iterate faster than in the Terminal.

-Currently stable in Linux (Debian and Ubuntu).
+Currently stable in Linux and Mac (Debian and Ubuntu).

 ## Installation